 Bangladeshi citizens are not issued a permit for Ladakh from Leh City.
-They must obtain their permit through home ministry in Delhi.
+They must obtain their permit through the home ministry in Delhi.
 Without the permit, Bangladeshi folks can visit Leh city though.
 You will be free to travel between Srinagar – Leh or Manali – Leh.
-Sightseeing around Leh City too will be allowed but you cannot go towards Nubra, Pangong or Moriri Lake.
-For this, you will have to get the permit from Delhi.
+Sightseeing around Leh City too will be allowed but you cannot go towards Nubra, Pangong, or Moriri Lake.
+For this, you will have to get a permit from Delhi.

 Leh Ladakh Vehicle Permit

 There is no vehicle permit for Ladakh.
-The Inner Line Permit is issued on per person basis so you will need it even if you went by Bus.
-Vehicle permit is needed only for Rohtang Pass and that too only if you were coming from Manali to Leh.
+The Inner Line Permit is issued on a per-person basis so you will need it even if you went by Bus.
+A vehicle permit is needed only for Rohtang Pass and that too only if you were coming from Manali to Leh.

 Timings of DC Office, Leh Ladakh